The Ultimate Coffee Brewing Guide: Unlock The Secrets To A Perfect Cup

 Glass Siphon Coffee Maker

-By far, the most aesthetic way coffee has been brewed.
+By far the most aesthetic way coffee has been brewed.
 It’s like you’re making a science experiment that you get to drink.

 You have two glass bowls, with a tube connecting them in the middle like a caricature of an hourglass.

-Using a small amount of water in the bottom chamber, you heat it gently on a Bunsen burner until it begins to boil.
+Using a small amount of water in the bottom chamber, heat it gently on a Bunsen burner until it begins to boil.

 In the top chamber, coffee grounds sit with the remaining amount of water, and the filter that plugs up the central pipe allows all that heat to come in.